Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Introduction

-For $t$-quark the situation is even more intriguing.
-Definite results of experimental analysis of Tevatron and LHC data are expressed through Monte-Carlo $t$-quark mass, which may be related (though with investigated process-dependent uncertainties) to its pole mass (for the detailed consideration see \cite{Corcella:2019tgt}).
-In spite of the appearance of new LHC measurements and the updated Tevatron determinations of this important quantity, the presented in 2018 issue of PDG report \cite{PDG18} average value remained almost the same as in 2014 \cite{ATLAS:2014wva}, namely $M_t=173.34 \pm 0.27(stat) \pm 0.71(syst) ~{\rm GeV}$.
-Recently the LHC value of pole mass $M_t=171.1 \pm 0.4(stat)$ $\pm 0.9(syst)^{+0.7}_{-0.3} (theor) ~{\rm GeV}$ with thorough estimates of various types of uncertainties was gained in \cite{Aad:2019mkw}.

-No less important question is what are the real inaccuracies of different Monte-Carlo programs, used for determination of top-quark mass from the processes, which were studied at Tevatron and are investigated at more precise experimental level at LHC.
-These tasks are still in the process of careful examinations (see \cite{Baskakov:2017jhb, Nason:2017cxd} and the review of \cite{Corcella:2019tgt}).
-These inaccuracies should be compared with other theoretical errors, which are entering into the determinations of the both running and pole top-quark masses \cite{Alekhin:2016jjz, Alekhin:2017kpj}.

-The uncertainties, contributed by at least the first as yet not computed high-order correction to the relation between pole and running masses, play also significant role and are discussed at the $\mathcal{O}(a^4_s)$ level \cite{Alekhin:2016jjz, Alekhin:2017kpj} and beyond \cite{Nason:2017cxd, Beneke:2016cbu}.
-The study of these effects will be continued in this paper using another approach for estimating high-order QCD corrections to the on-shell-$\overline{\rm{MS}}$ mass relation.
+For the $t$-quark the situation is even more intriguing.
+The definite results of the experimental analysis of Tevatron and LHC data are expressed through a Monte-Carlo $t$-quark mass, which may be related (though with process-dependent uncertainties) to its pole mass (for the detailed consideration see e.g. \cite{Butenschoen:2016lpz, Corcella:2019tgt, Hoang:2020iah}).
+The average PDG(20) value of this important quantity, obtained from the recent LHC measurements and the updated Tevatron analysis, is $M_t=172.76 \pm 0.30 ~{\rm GeV}$ \cite{Zyla:2020zbs}.
+For comparison, recently the LHC value of the pole mass of the $t$-quark with the thorough estimates of the various types of uncertainties was obtained in \cite{Aad:2019mkw} and reads $M_t=171.1 \pm 0.4(stat)$ $\pm 0.9(syst)^{+0.7}_{-0.3} (theor) ~{\rm GeV}$.
+Note that in the process of getting the top-quark mass values the question about inaccuracies of different Monte-Carlo programs used for analyzing Tevatron and LHC data has become more vivid.
+This problem is still under careful examinations (see \cite{Baskakov:2017jhb, Nason:2017cxd} and the reviews of \cite{Corcella:2019tgt, Hoang:2020iah}).
+The arising inaccuracies should be compared with other theoretical errors, which enter into the determinations of both running and pole top-quark masses \cite{Alekhin:2016jjz, Alekhin:2017kpj, Catani:2020tko}.
+Moreover, the uncertainties, contributed by at least the first not yet computed high-order correction to the relation between the pole and running masses, are also of interest \cite{Nason:2017cxd, Beneke:2016cbu}.
+The study of these effects will be continued in this paper using several approaches for estimating high-order QCD corrections to the on-shell-$\overline{\rm{MS}}$ mass relation.